thestreamdigger/listenbrainz-moode-scrobbler/README.md

 # ListenBrainz moOde Scrobbler

-A simple Python script to integrate the moOde audio player (for Raspberry Pi) with ListenBrainz, enabling automatic scrobbling of played tracks.
+Python scripts to integrate the moOde audio player (for Raspberry Pi) with ListenBrainz, enabling automatic scrobbling of played tracks.

 ## About